Michael Scott (priest)

-Guthrie Michael Scott (30 July 1907 – 14 September 1983) was an Anglican priest and anti-apartheid activist, who joined in the defiance of the apartheid system in South Africa in the 1940s – a long struggle for social justice in that country.
-He was also an early advocate of nuclear disarmament.
+Guthrie Michael Scott (30 July 1907 – 14 September 1983), known as Reverend Michael Scott, was an English Anglican priest and anti-apartheid activist, who joined in the defiance against discriminatory laws and the apartheid system in South Africa from the 1940s, a long struggle for social justice in the country.
+He helped to support Namibian independence and to resist South African control of South West Africa, raising awareness internationally and becoming a spokesperson for South West African people at the United Nations, over a number of decades.